alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ## 2. Caching

 By default the browser keeps it's own cache, avoiding re-execute requests previously made.
-Since the **browser** is responsible for maintaining the cache, we cannot know if a resource was cached, but we could improve our UI.
-Considering that if during the session a user saw a "static map", we could show him the same image again without having to pay for a further request.
+Since the **browser** is responsible for maintaining the cache, we cannot know if a resource was cached, but we could improve our UI knowing this.

+The idea is simple, if a page show a static map, we can show it again on another page, without having to pay more.

 ![caching browser](images/cache.jpg)

-The Google web service responses always include the **Cache-Control HTTP** header, which indicates the period for which the browser can cache the result.
+The Google web service responses include the **Cache-Control HTTP** header, which indicates the period for which the browser can cache the result of the request.

-For the static map, this value is `86400` ms, `Cache-Control: public, max-age=86400` so the cache of the browser will be valid for exactly **24 hours**.
+For the static map, this value is `Cache-Control: public, max-age=86400`, `86400` ms,  so the cache of the browser will be valid for exactly **24 hours**.
 However, this doesn't mean that we can use a Proxy to cache all API calls directed to Google, in fact it's forbidden by [Terms of Service](https://cloud.google.com/maps-platform/terms)

 **Simulate browser caching**:

-*This is not a practical tip, but it allows us to understand how browser cache works and eventually trying to simulate it.*
+*This is not a practical tip, but it allows to understand how browser cache works and eventually trying to simulate it.*

 ```javascript
 const staticMapCache = {};